Beliavsky/Fortran-code-on-GitHub/README.md

 [CardiacFEM](https://github.com/Levrero/CardiacFEM): cardiac electro-mechanics solver based on ParaFEM, by Levrero

+[COVID-testbias](https://github.com/dkhaz/COVID-testbias): Understanding the Bias between the Number of Confirmed Cases and Actual Number of Infections in the COVID-19 Pandemic, by dkhaz

 [GENeralized-Ensemble SImulation System (GENESIS)](https://github.com/genesis-release-r-ccs/genesis-2.0): molecular dynamics and modeling software for bimolecular systems such as proteins, lipids, nucleic acids, glycans, and their complexes.
 Main site is [here](https://www.r-ccs.riken.jp/labs/cbrt/).

 [umat_cartilage](https://github.com/shayansss/umat_cartilage): subroutines for a multiphasic and fibril-reinforced model of articular cartilage, by shayansss